deepinv/deepinv/docs/source/user_guide/reconstruction/unfolded.rst

 Memory-efficient back-propagation
 -------------------------------------------
-The unfolded architectures can be trained using standard backpropagation or using a custom implementation of the backward pass.
+Some unfolded architectures rely on a least-squares solver to compute the proximal step w.r.t. the data-fidelity term (e.g., :class:`ADMM <deepinv.optim.optim_iterators.ADMMIteration>` or :class:`HQS <deepinv.optim.optim_iterators.HQSIteration>`).
+During backpropagation, a naive implementation requires storing the gradients of every intermediate step of the least squares solver, resulting in significant memory and computational costs.
-We provide a memory-efficient back-propagation strategy that reduces the memory footprint during training.
+We provide a memory-efficient back-propagation strategy that reduces the memory footprint during training, by computing the gradients of the least squares solver in closed-form, without storing any intermediate steps.
+This closed-form computation requires evaluating the least-squares solver one additional time during the gradient computation.
 This is particularly useful when training deep unfolded architectures with many iterations.
 To enable this feature, set the argument ``implicit_backward_solver=True`` (default is `True`) when creating the physics.
 It is supported for all linear physics
 (:class:`deepinv.physics.LinearPhysics`).
-Note that when setting ``implicit_backward_solver=True``, we need to use a large enough number of iterations in the physics solver to ensure convergence, otherwise the gradient might be inaccurate.
+Note that when setting ``implicit_backward_solver=True``, we need to use a large enough number of iterations in the physics solver to ensure convergence (as the closed-form gradients assume that we converged to the least squares minimizer), otherwise the gradient might be inaccurate.
+See also :ref:`sphx_glr_auto_examples_unfolded_demo_unfolded_constant_memory.py` for more details.
 .. doctest::

     >>> import torch